 Live messaging tools can add a wrinkle because they are often powered by third-party software.
 Customer service messaging can also require a lot of personal information, making some users hesitant to use these tools.

 Companies can quell these concerns by including a short, easy-to-understand privacy message that outlines how it handles private customer data.
 When a message like this appears at the start of a new chat, customers can see how their data is safeguarded and feel secure while entering personal details.

 9. Use Rich Messages

 Rich messaging is enhanced text messaging.
-With an integration like Google Rich Business Messaging and Apple Business Chat, customers can have an upgraded experience whenever they contact support.
+With an integration like Google Rich Business Messaging and Apple Messages for Business, customers can have an upgraded experience whenever they contact support.
 Rich communication services (RCS) give companies verified profiles that help customers feel secure when providing details from their phones.

 RCS also improves the chat experience by incorporating rich media.
 Shoppers can use their phones to access a personal shopping service, where agents can show customers product listings directly through their mobile devices.
 Rich messaging can incorporate Apple Pay or Google Pay, allowing customers to check out right in the conversation thread.
 Other rich messaging features include the ability to book appointments through a timeslot or calendar interface or to see order confirmations with pictures of the products and tracking capabilities in the messenger.

 Rich messaging offers an enhanced experience over traditional text messaging.
 Rather than sending plain text-based links that customers have to navigate, all messages arrive in a visual, easy-to-understand format.
 Customers enjoy a seamless experience that makes contacting support through their phone simpler and more enjoyable.